-"One of the easiest ways a homeowner can lower his or her property tax bill in 2021 is to file a homestead exemption.
-A homestead is generally the house and land used as the owner's principal residence on Jan.
-1 of the tax year," Chief Appraiser Carol Dixon said.
+"One of the easiest ways a homeowner can lower his or her property tax bill in 2023 is to file a homestead exemption.
+A homestead is generally the house and land used as the owner's principal residence on January 1 of the tax year," Chief Appraiser Carol Dixon said.
+A person who acquires property after January 1 may receive the residence homestead exemption for the applicable portion of that tax year immediately on qualification for the exemption if the preceding owner did not receive the same exemption for that tax year.

 Homestead exemptions reduce the appraised value of your home and, as a result, lower your property taxes.
-"Taxpayers who received a homestead exemption on their present home in 2020 do not need to reapply for 2021.
-Homeowners who have never received a homestead exemption on the home they owned and in which they were living on January 1, 2021, can apply to receive an exemption for 2021," Dixon explained.
+"Taxpayers who received a homestead exemption on their present home in 2022 do not need to reapply for 2023.
+Homeowners who have never received a homestead exemption on the home they owned and in which they were living on January 1, 2023, can apply to receive an exemption for 2023," Dixon explained.